flatironinstitute/finufft/README.md

 References for this include:

-[FIN] Finufft: a fast and lightweight non-uniform fast Fourier transform library.
+[FIN] FINUFFT: a fast and lightweight non-uniform fast Fourier transform library.
 A. H. Barnett and J. F. Magland.
 In preparation (2017).

 [ORZ] Prolate Spheroidal Wave Functions of Order Zero: Mathematical Tools for Bandlimited Approximation.
 A. Osipov, V. Rokhlin, and H. Xiao.
 Springer (2013).